You are using an outdated browser.

 If Mother’s Day is tough for you, remember that you deserve to spend the day in a way that works for you.
 Read these seven tips to make it what you want it to be.
 And if you’re offering someone support, keep these tips in mind.

-Join an Option B group to connect with people who understand what you’re going through and are available 24/7.
+Join an Option B group to connect with a community that understands what you’re going through.

 “For my family, Mother’s Day is a chance to recognize all the important people in our lives.” — Jean Azar-Tanguay

 Parents who’ve lost a partner may feel unsure about how to spend this day.
 Find ways to help your friend plan a day that feels right to them.

 Learn how to make your community more welcoming for all families on Mother’s Day.